kristopolous/fiction/elvis/ch1.md

 It's a trap.
 The magic thing about traps are that you don't realize you're in one until you try to leave.

-The journey is the goal but only if you keep going.
-The motion is what gives it meaning.
+The journey is the goal but only if you keep going and my motion is what gave it meaning.